 What if I suspect I have a cataract?

-You need a professional eye exam by your eye doctor, optician or ophthalmologist (after referral by your GP).
-If your vision can be corrected to an acceptable level with glasses or contact lenses, surgery may be avoided at this time.
+If you think you may be developing cataracts, you need a professional eye exam by your eye doctor, optician or ophthalmologist (after referral by your GP).
+If your vision problems can be corrected to an acceptable level with glasses or contact lenses, surgery may be avoided at this time.
 If your vision loss cannot be corrected by the above measures and if this interferes with your daily activities such as driving or watching television, then you may benefit from cataract surgery.

 What does cataract surgery involve?

 Cataract surgery is the removal of the cataract and insertion of an artificial lens called an Intraocular Lens Implant (IOL) into the eye.
-Far more than 90 per cent of patients operated on have a significant improvement in their vision.
+Far more than 90% of patients operated on have a significant improvement in their vision.

 Learn more about the latest enhanced cataract lenses.